 Switch 2 probably wasn’t in any contract so Sony decided to skip it.

-@Dee123 yeah, after freedom the US decided to create their own version of sports played in the commonwealth.
+@Dee123 yeah, after independence the US decided to create their own version of sports played in the commonwealth.
 Which is why they have baseball instead of cricket and softball, and football instead of football (soccer) and rugby.

 How about a new Mario Baseball, Nintendo?